Khaiduy/Open8_PCB/README.md

 # Open8_PCB

 The folder TR4_PGA257 contain:
-1. Schematic and layout for PGA257 Socket.
+1. Schematic and layout for PGA257 Socket (PGA257_Socket).
-2. Schematic and layout for TEE-PCB version 4.0.
+2. Schematic and layout for TEE-PCB version 4.0(TR4).
 3. Schematic of the TEE-PGA257_v3.0, used as reference.
 4. Pin map and port declaration of chip.